Category: Charity Insights 2016

 Anthony Nolan save the lives of people with blood cancers or blood disorders by matching individuals willing to donate their blood stem cells or bone marrow to people who need lifesaving transplants.

-I first got involved with Anthony Nolan through Marrow at Imperial.
+I first got marrow (2)involved with Anthony Nolan through Marrow at Imperial.
 This is Anthony Nolan’s University Branch and we run recruitment events to sign people up to the register, fundraise and spread the word about how easy it can be to save somebodies life.
 Next year I will even be taking the plunge along with a whole group of nationwide marrow volunteers and jumping out of a plane to raise as much money as possible.
+It’s a society well worth being a part of.

 Future Frontiers